The Process of Making Gas

 Primarily for safety reasons, some gas may need to be vented (controlled release of gas into the atmosphere) at the production facility.
 For example, sometimes there will be a disruption to production that’s triggered by inbuilt safety systems designed to protect people and equipment.
 When that happens, we follow a plan to manage the gas, which may include relieving pressure in the system by controlled venting.

 Natural gas is predominantly composed of methane, which is non-toxic and non-poisonous, and is categorised as a Greenhouse Gas.
 Methane is produced both naturally and from human activities.
 It is a major by-product of agricultural activity, burning off and rotting waste in landfills.
-AWE reports emissions from gas production promptly to the Department of Mines and Petroleum and annually in our National Greenhouse and Energy Report.
-AWE transparently reports and publicly discloses environmental incidents, spill volumes and any fines incurred in our and our Sustainability Report.
+AWE reports emissions from gas production promptly to the Department of Mines, Industry Regulation and Safety and annually in our National Greenhouse and Energy Report.
+AWE transparently reports and publicly discloses environmental incidents, spill volumes and any fines incurred in our Annual Report.
 AWE also engages with local stakeholders to ensure they are regularly updated on the company’s activities and that any concerns can be promptly addressed.